More about: 31 Best Things To Do in Amsterdam

 4. Marvel at the Rijksmuseum

-It is the National Museum of the Netherlands and the best in the country as it covers the history of art of the Dutch Golden Age among its more than 8,000 works, with notable paintings such as 'Round by Night' by Rembrandt, The Milkmaid by Johannes Vermeer, and 'The Joyful Drinker' by Frans Hals.
+It is the National Museum of the Netherlands and the best in the country as it traces the history of art of the Dutch Golden Age among its more than 8,000 works, with remarkable paintings such as the 'Round by Night' by Rembrandt, The Milkmaid by Johannes Vermeer, and 'The Joyful Drinker' by Frans Hals.

-To visit the Rijksmuseum it is best that you get the Amsterdam Pass, as its influx of 2 million visitors a year predicts long queues at the entrance, or take a guided tour included in the Amsterdam City Sightseeing Bus Tour.
+I recommend you buy your tickets for the Rijksmuseum online in advance, as its influx of 2 million visitors a year predicts long queues at the entrance.
+Another option is to take a guided tour included in the sightseeing bus tour of the city of Amsterdam.

 5. Cruise the canals of Amsterdam by boat

-The canals of Amsterdam are the essence of the city and you can enjoy a boat ride on its waters.
+Cruising the canals of Amsterdam is the essence of the city, so do not hesitate to hire a boat ride on its waters.
 With Amsterdam boat tours you will see the city from a different perspective and with the comfort of a boat seat, a very relaxing experience.
-Read more about it in my article about Amsterdam canal cruises and if you still have doubts I clarify that there are canal cruises of all prices and also at all times of the day so do not rule out a night cruise to know the night of Amsterdam fromanother perspective.
+Read more about it in my article about Amsterdam canal cruises.

 6. Get close to the curious Begijnhof Courtyard